edgexfoundry/device-bacnet-c/README.md

 	./script/build.sh mstp

-Af having built the device service, the executable can be found in ./build/release/device-bacnet-{ip, mstp}/device-bacnet-c.
+After having built the device service, the executable can be found in ./build/release/device-bacnet-{ip, mstp}/device-bacnet-c.